 AAA is hard to detect, and you may not feel unwell.
 The best way to find out if your aorta is ok is with an abdominal ultrasound.
 An AAA that gets very large may burst and cause internal bleeding which would require lifesaving surgery.

 This part of the research is only for Pacific women, aged 65 – 74 years living in some parts of Auckland.
 We will only be screening women who have been invited to join the project.
 At the 30-minute appointment you will have an ultrasound scan of your tummy.
 The scan is quick, safe, and painless.
 You are very welcome to bring a family member or friend to your appointment as support.

 Your test results will be explained to you at the end of the appointment, and we will send a copy of your results to your doctor.
 It is important to remember most people have a normal result.
 But if we do find you have an AAA you will be offered treatment or follow up at Auckland City Hospital.
 We will also check your heart rhythm along with your height, weight and blood pressure.

 The test, and any follow-up tests, are completely free as part of the project*

 Once you have received your letter and are comfortable to continue, please call us on 0800 55 75 85 or text us on 021 198 8568 to book your 30-minute appointment.
 You can also contact us on these numbers for more information.

-And if you’re looking for support to quit smoking, you can contact our Smokefree Services for support.
+If you’re looking for support to quit smoking, you can contact our Smokefree Services.
 You can call or text the Smokefree team on 021 243 2146 or email SmokefreeServices@waitematadhb.govt.nz

 *You must be eligible for New Zealand publicly funded health services